amber1093/respite-bench/README.md

 ## Known issues

 * Mobs spawned by the respawner are persistent (same as giving items or nametags to mobs).
 While this fixes most chunk-loading related bugs, it does not fix all of them.
-* Despite having "Ignore spawn rules" enabled in config, some mobs still require light levels lower than 12-13 to actually spawn in.

 ## Made for Custom Maps